pjirayu/Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course-/README.md

 └── 111 (15 ea.) - mustache + wearing eyeglasses + hat
 ```

-Then use Roboflow to create dataset (Amount of data propotional for implementing in training, validating, and testing set, you can define by yourself)
+Then use Roboflow to create dataset (Amount of data propotional for implementing in training, validating, and testing set, you can define by yourself).
 https://roboflow.com/

-You can train and inference samples for cnn-single-multi-label.ipynb file
+You can train and inference samples for cnn-single-multi-label.ipynb file.
 -  cnn-single-multi-label.ipynb

-Also, You can use Colab-Notebook and/or jupyter-notebook for training and testing
+Also, You can use Colab-Notebook and/or jupyter-notebook for training and testing.

 ```
 Whole project